qWildManp/qWildmanp.github.io/content/gamedesign/GD-work2.md

 S - Backward\
 D - Right\
 Space(Hold) - Push/Pull
+## Video Walkthrough
+{{< youtube iZaZp5wbpbY>}}
 ## Playable Demo
 ### [Cubic Factory v1.0  {{< ico "bxs-file-archive" "boxicons">}}](https://drive.google.com/file/d/15R7o-XaQ1GTrDYSuLYxwxKQXlBw8MMLt/view?usp=sharing "Game Demo")

 ## Game Design

 In this game , me and my another Designer : Yichen are thinking of using the idea of Emergent Design Patternt in our puzzle game experience.
-We thought the Emergent Design patern can make the game have depth with simple interactions.
+We thought the Emergent Design patern can make the game have depth in gameplay with simple interactions.
 The player will be more likely have a experience of : using tools to solve the problem, not providing an question and wait for the player to fill the blank.
+Due to the time limit, we focus on one core mechanic : Electricity

 #### Core Mechanic : Electricity

 **Conductive**
-* Surcuit
+* Circuit

 * Conductivity Item

 **PowerSource**